zoeskan/MCB185/unit1-linux.md

 to position the cursor if you want to edit parts of the line.
 To get out of this, and many other situations, type Control-C. That is, hit the control key and then the letter "c" (not uppercase).
-In text, Control-C is abbreviated ^C with a captial letter even though it's lowercase.
+In text, Control-C is abbreviated ^C with a capital letter even though it's lowercase.

 After using the up arrow, you may want to jump to the start or end of a line to modify it.
 Use Control-A to get to the start and Control-E for the end.